 A core component of the Civil Society Policy Forum (CSPF) is CSO-organized policy dialogue sessions that will run concurrently throughout the Forum.

-Civil Society Organizations (CSOs) and CSO networks who are interested in organizing sessions are now invited to submit their applications during the Call for Proposals which will run until Friday, March 2, 2018.
+Civil Society Organizations (CSOs) and CSO networks who are interested in organizing sessions were invited to submit their applications during the Call for Proposals which ran until Friday, March 2, 2018.
 Relevant materials and instructions can be found below.

 Session organizers will be notified if their session has been selected for inclusion in the CSPF, prior to posting the preliminary CSPF program schedule online by Monday, March 26, 2018.

 Please note that we cannot guarantee that every proposal will be accepted.
 Due to the growing demand for sessions in recent years and space constraints, we ask that each organization sponsor only one session, although you may co-sponsor additional sessions that other organizations are leading on.
 Proposals jointly sponsored with other CSOs - especially from other regions of the world - are highly encouraged!

 If you want to submit a joint proposal, and/or would like to work on your proposal offline, please follow these two steps: